Graphic Recording FAQ

 "Graphic facilitator" and "graphic recorder" are often used interchangeably, but there are some differences.
 There are some amazing people out there who incorporate visuals into their facilitation practice, and to find them, you might want to check out the International Forum of Visual Practitioners.

-I received a BA in English from the University of Toronto.
+I received a BA Honours in English from the University of Toronto.
 (For me, graphic recording is all about the stories!)

 I also completed the "Foundation Year" at the Ontario College of Art & Design in Toronto.
 After that, I'd had enough school, so I got a "real" job that allowed me to spend my free time growing my career as an artist.
 I quit that job in 2012 and now graphic recording is my real job!
 I've always drawn comics and sketchnotes, as far back as I can remember.
 So somehow all of these things must have contributed to the way I operate now.
-Are you available to work at my event?
+Can you give me some advice about how to work as a graphic recorder?

 It's exciting for me to learn that so many people are interested in getting involved in this fast-growing field!
 Send me a note and I'll do my best to answer!